dynamic-calm/mokv/README.md

 `mökv` combines `Serf` for node discovery and `Raft` for consistent data replication.
 Here's how the key components interact:

-- Serf: Dynamic Membership: `Serf` uses `UDP` to monitor cluster membership.
+- `Serf`: Dynamic Membership: `Serf` uses `UDP` to monitor cluster membership.
 When a node joins, the `serf.EventMemberJoin` event triggers the `Join` function ([`internal/kv/kv.go`](/internal/kv/kv.go)), adding the node as a `Raft` voter.
-This ensures the Raft cluster reflects the current active nodes.
+This ensures the `Raft` cluster reflects the current active nodes.

-- Raft: Consensus and the FSM: `Raft` guarantees data consistency.
+- `Raft`: Consensus and the FSM: `Raft` guarantees data consistency.
 One node is `Leader`, handling all write operations.
-Write operations become Raft log entries, replicated to `Followers`.
-The _Finite State Machine (FSM)_ is central to Raft's operation:
+Write operations become `Raft` log entries, replicated to `Followers`.
+The _Finite State Machine (`FSM`)_ is the core of `Raft's` operation:

-  - Applying Log Entries: When a log entry is committed (acknowledged by a quorum), the `Apply` method of the FSM (in `internal/kv/kv.go`) is invoked.
+  - Applying Log Entries: When a log entry is committed (acknowledged by a quorum), the `Apply` method of the `FSM` (in `internal/kv/kv.go`) is invoked.
 The `Apply` method handles different request types:

     - Set Request: Updates the in-memory key-value store (`kv.store`) with the new key-value pair.
     - Delete Request: Removes the specified key from the in-memory store.

   - Data Flow for Writes: `gRPC` -> `Raft Leader` -> `Log Entry` -> `Replication to Followers` -> `FSM Apply` -> `kv.store`.

-- Persistence (raft-boltdb): `mökv` uses `raft-boltdb` to persist Raft's log, stable state, and periodic snapshots to disk.
+- Persistence (`raft-boltdb`): `mökv` uses `raft-boltdb` to persist Raft's log, stable state, and periodic snapshots to disk.
 This enables recovery after node failures.

-  - Snapshotting: The FSM's `Snapshot` method creates a snapshot of the current in-memory state.
+  - Snapshotting: The `FSM's` `Snapshot` method creates a snapshot of the current in-memory state.
-  - Restoring State: After a crash, the FSM's `Restore` method loads the latest snapshot and replays any subsequent log entries, reconstructing the in-memory `kv.store` to a consistent state.
+  - Restoring State: After a crash, the `FSM's` `Restore` method loads the latest snapshot and replays any subsequent log entries, reconstructing the in-memory `kv.store` to a consistent state.
 This entire process happens automatically when `setupRaft` is called during startup.